Equity-Research-Association/jekyll-era/_people/simon.md

 tags:
 - Research Cofounder President
 thumbnail: "/uploads/2017/11/14/Simon.jpeg"
-layout: 'person'
+layout: person

 ---

-I am an equity researcher with over 2 years of experience.
-Passionate about financial markets and stock-picking strategies.
-I do my due diligence and market research, convert processable data into models to value firms' growth potential.
+Simon has over 2 years of experience in equity researching.
+He is passionate about the financial markets and stock-picking strategies.
+He is an avid researcher on ESG Investing and passionate about making a positive impact to the community via Sustainable Investments.
+Simon also does his due diligence and market research, converting financial data into models to value firms' growth potential.

-Love entrepreneurship and building sustainable startups.
-I am researching on the technology-cum-renewable energy sector.

-Participant of international student exchange program (AFS), member of the World Scout Organisation and an avid King Scout.
-Constantly pushing boundaries, stepping out of my comfort zone into the real world and embrace changes.

-Seeking opportunities to gain new knowledge regarding investment, finance and entrepreneurship.
-If you have a project I can help with, please get in touch.
+Simon is currently working as an Investment Research Intern at UOB Kay Hian in Kuala Lumpur.
+He is responsible for conducting market and economic analysis for investment purposes.
+His job scope also includes analyzing funds from different asset classes and constructing portfolio based on the clients' needs.